Nicolas Catinat: Life

-His victories against Victor Amadeus of Savoy at the Battle of Staffarda in 1690, and the Battle of Marsaglia in 1693, were amongst his greatest achievements, (Victor Amadeus II later abandoned the Allied coalition and concluded peace with King Louis by signing the Treaty of Turin on 29 August 1696).
+His victories against Victor Amadeus of Savoy at the Battle of Staffarda in 1690, and the Battle of Marsaglia in 1693, were among his greatest achievements, (Victor Amadeus later abandoned the Allied coalition and concluded peace with King Louis XIV by signing the Treaty of Turin on 29 August 1696).
 In 1693 Catinat was made a marshal of France and in 1697 he led the French forces in the victorious Siege of Ath.

 At the beginning of the War of the Spanish Succession, Catinat was placed in charge of operations in northern Italy, but he was much hampered by the orders of the French court and the weakness of his forces.
 Outmanoeuvred by Prince Eugene of Savoy, Catinat suffered a reverse at Carpi and was soon afterwards superseded by Marshal Villeroi.